kaichunlin/android-transition/README.md

 The app/ folder is a sample app containing dozens of examples.

-#### Two steps are required to apply transition to any View ([sample code](https://github.com/kaichunlin/android-transition/blob/master/app/src/main/java/com/kaichunlin/transition/app/DrawerViewActivity.java)):
+#### Two steps to apply transition to any View ([sample code](https://github.com/kaichunlin/android-transition/blob/master/app/src/main/java/com/kaichunlin/transition/app/DrawerViewActivity.java)):

   1. Use the appropriate adapter: